 The attached patch is against current audacious-plugins git master, and builds and works with libsidplayfp-1.0.x including proper songlength detection, etc.

-#7 Updated by John Lindgren over 7 years ago
+#7 Updated by John Lindgren about 8 years ago

 - Status changed from New to Closed